 Candidates will be shortlisted based on GMAT score, academic performance, relevant work experience and letters of reference.
 Shortlisted candidates will be required to appear for interview in India from middle of February to end of March 2013.
 The interviews will be held in Bangalore, Mumbai, Kolkata and New Delhi.
 Please indicate your choice of interview centre while filling-in the Application Form.
 Necessary travel arrangements for this purpose must be made by the candidate.
 Institute will not bear any expenses for attending the interview.

 The final selection is made using multiple criteria that includes the parameters mentioned above.

-Fees for the overseas students for the batch 2013-15 will be US$ 23000 per annum.
-Thus the total fee for the overseas students for the batch 2013-2015 will be US$ 46000 for a period of two years.
-The above fees is payable phase-wise in six semesters in two years.
-In addition to the payment in US dollars, the overseas student is required to pay one time refundable caution deposit of INR 10,000.00.
-Living and other expenses during the period of his/her stay are payable in Indian rupees, which come to about INR 2,500/- per month.
+The total fee for the overseas student for the batch 2013-15 was US$40,000 for a period of two years @ US$20,000 per annum.
+The above fee was payable, phase-wise, in six semesters in two years.
+In addition to the course fees, the overseas student is required to pay one time refundable caution deposit of INR 10,000/-.
+Living and other expenses during the period of his/her stay are payable in Indian rupees, which comes to about INR 2,500/- per month.

 Availability of loans from banks and financial institutions: